We’re Launching an Alternative to Factory Farm Poultry

 Conceptual Renderings of the Good Shepherd Conservancy Center.

-The center will captivate the general public through exciting live poultry exhibits and an interactive multi-media learning center focused on the history of agriculture, Standardbred poultry, and the fast-food industry.
+The center will captivate the general public through exciting poultry exhibits and an interactive multi-media learning center focused on the history of agriculture, Standardbred poultry, and the fast-food industry.
 Whether for a short visit, half-day program, or immersive multi-day agrotourism stay, it will be a place for the public to taste, touch, and learn at a working farm.

 Build the Center